-Key additions to Dirty Little Secrets for 2018: Discounted cash flow (DCF), coverage and leverage based on EDC’s EBITDA forecast and summary data files for all the companies that show earnings per asset, segment and commodity.
-Available the week of January 15, 2018.
+New to Dirty Little Secrets 2018: Distributable cash flow (DCF), coverage and leverage based on EDC’s EBITDA forecasts and summary data files for all the companies that show earnings per asset, segment and commodity.
+If you have any questions about the information in this report, please contact East Daley!

 that is redefining how markets view risk for midstream energy companies.
 In addition to using top-level financial data to forecast a company’s performance, East Daley delivers asset-level analysis that provides comprehensive, fact-based intelligence.
 Supported by a team of unbiased, experienced research analysts, East Daley provides its clients unparalleled insight into how midstream companies operate and generate cash flow.
 East Daley uses publicly available fundamental data and intersects that data with a company’s reported financials to break midstream companies down to asset-level cash flows.
 The result allows for more informed decisions.